 - Bake for 35 to 40 minutes or until a meat thermometer (inserted in the middle) reads 165 degrees.
 Allow the meat loaf to rest for 20 minutes before slicing and serving.

-For a quick gluten-free alternative to bread crumbs, swap them out for ground almonds.
+For a quick gluten-free alternative to bread crumbs, swap them out for almond meal.
 It turns out equally delicious both ways.